-As well as awarding inspirational young leaders, Queen’s Young Leaders Grants will be made to organisations in selected Commonwealth countries that can show they are improving the lives of young people.
+As well as awarding inspirational young people, Queen’s Young Leaders Grants will be made to organisations in selected Commonwealth countries that can show they are improving the lives of young people.
 Our vision is to provide opportunities for young people to learn new skills, enter employment and give them a voice in their communities.

 Across the Commonwealth, there are remarkable young people overcoming great challenges in their lives to create a better future for themselves and for others.
 Here are some of their stories.